chaoyuefei/Robotics-I/README.md

      - A collaborative presentation delivered by the group.
      - Assessment will focus on teamwork and the quality of explanations regarding the code.
    - **Personal Presentation**
-     - Each group member will respond to two questions for two minutes.
+     - Each group member should respond to questions relevant to the work they conducted (max two minutes per person).
      - Assessment based on the clarity of responses and depth of understanding of the project.